njagwani/azure-cloudresume-challenge/README.md

 This is the repository of my first [A Cloud Guru Resume Challenge](https://acloudguru.com/blog/engineering/cloudguruchallenge-your-resume-in-azure)

+Here is the finished product [My Azure Resume](https://www.nitinjagwani.me)

-I started off the project by building the frontend which contains the Website.
+I started off the project by building the frontend which contains the Website

 Before starting this project, I created my own github repository for Azure Cloud Resume Challenge.
 ### Pre-requisites for this project